 For reasons that are not clear at this time, a military and intelligence operation, with a civilian law enforcement facade, was planned against the Branch Davidians.
 The complex details of the Davidians' history and lives were woven into this facade.
 And the details and subplots serve to direct attention away from the fact that the attack and extermination of the Branch Davidians was essentially military.

-The War Gallery is organized into exhibits, each dealing with a definable topic, designed for a sequential tour.
+The War Gallery is organized into exhibits, each dealing with a distinct topic, designed for a sequential tour.
 To make a sequential tour as simple as possible, each page includes a link to the next.

 To explain the attack on the Davidians, we must introduce something known to very few Americans: